SeraVault/seravault/README.md

 </pre>

 <h3>Configure</h3>
 Seravault allows encrypted file uploads.
-You'll need to define the location where the files are saved.
-See <i>settings.json</i>.
+You'll need to define the location where these files are saved.
+See <b><i>settings.json</i></b>.

 Seravault also needs an smtp server in order for two factor authentication to work.
-See <i>run.sh</i>
+See <b><i>run.sh</i></b>

 <h2>Run App</h2>
-Navigate to the root folder and run the following command
+Navigate to the root folder and run the following command (Linux/Unix)
 <pre>./run.sh</pre>
 If you get an error that you don't have permission, you'll need to make this shell script executable:
 <pre>chmod +x run.sh</pre>
+The run.sh script contains Linux/Unix commands.
+For Windows, you'll need to build your own batch file using the bash script as an example.

 Navigate to http://localhost:3000 in your web browser to use the app.

 -------------------------------
-<h2>See it in action:</h2>
+<h2>See it in action</h2>
 https://www.seravault.com